tdtrung17693/TIL/Programming/Abstraction.md

 > keeping all the data and functions operating on the data related to a composite data type together within an abstraction barrie

+* __Data Hiding__: Some mechanism to protect the abstraction barrier from being broken.